 Latest waiting time figures have reinforced the call by a coalition of leading independent and third sector children and young people’s service providers for dramatically increased investment in mental health services, delivering services for children and young people that are fit for purpose.

-The call from campaign organisation, the Scottish Children’s Services Coalition (SCSC) comes as the latest waiting time figures from the Information Services Division, part of NHS National Services Scotland, highlighting a postcode lottery in mental health treatment.
+The call from campaign organisation, the Scottish Children’s Services Coalition (SCSC) comes as the latest waiting time figures (PDF) from the Information Services Division, part of NHS National Services Scotland, highlight a postcode lottery in mental health treatment.
 They also demonstrate that the NHS in Scotland is creaking at the seams when it comes to dealing with an increasing number of those children and young people being identified with mental health problems, nothing short of a national disgrace.

 Covering the quarter January to March 2018, the figures highlight that 3,979 children and young people started treatment at specialist child and adolescent mental health services (CAMHS) in this period.
 The NHS in Scotland, including 11 of the 14 regional health boards, failed to meet the Scottish Government 18-week waiting time target for children and young people to receive treatment from CAMHS.
 This target should be delivered for at least 90 per cent of patients.